 Recommended Workflow

 Run scheduled evaluations to ensure nothing has changed in your production system.
 The score can be sent to Slack or your alerting system with a direct link to the evaluation pipeline.
-This helps detect production issues by sampling a wide range of requests and comparing against expected performance.
+This helps detect production issues by sampling a wide range of requests and comparing against expected performance.2.
+CI/CD Integration

 Step 1: Create a Dataset

-- Description: Create a dataset in PromptLayer programmatically from your request history.
+Create a dataset from your existing request logs:- Endpoint:

 Step 2: Create an Evaluation Pipeline